AlexanderMcLaughlin/nRF52-Repo/README.md

 Make sure that you have access to the internet in order to complete the Arduino IDE setup, the files needed for the board will be downloaded directly from a github repository online.

 ### Things to Download
 Most of the software necessary in this tutorial will be included in the provided software package, after downloading this you should have everything you'll need.
-Inside the package a python installation script is included which will begin the process for you.

 ### nRFgo Studio
 [Install nRFgo Studio](https://www.nordicsemi.com/?sc_itemid=%7B23B6FAAE-0B1B-415A-B891-5B916E854AC4%7D), during this process it will start two separate installers: one for a specific version of JLink and the other for command line utilities which will not be used in this setup.